 What Are the Best Shades for Fair Skin?

-For fair skin, the key is subtlety.
-Harsh, dark, or overly warm shades can look unnatural or muddy.
-Look for contour shades that are soft taupes, cool-toned browns, or grayish tones, which mimic natural shadows without appearing orange.
-For blush, soft pinks, peaches, and light rosy hues will add a delicate flush.
-Highlighters should be soft champagne or pearly tones that don’t overpower your complexion.
+For fair skin, subtlety is key.
+Harsh, dark, or overly warm shades can appear unnatural or muddy.
+Look for contour shades that are soft taupes, cool-toned browns, or grayish tones to mimic natural shadows without appearing orange.
+For blush, soft pinks, peaches, and light rosy hues add a delicate flush.
+Highlighters should be soft champagne or pearly tones that do not overpower the complexion.

 Which Hues Flatter Medium Skin Tones?

-Medium skin tones have more versatility.
-Contour shades can range from warm browns to more neutral taupe-browns, often with a hint of bronze for added warmth.
-Avoid anything too ash-toned, which can make your skin look dull.
-Blushes in coral, apricot, warm pinks, and berry shades will beautifully enhance your complexion.
-For highlight, golden or peach-toned shimmers work wonderfully to bring out your glow.
+Medium skin tones offer more versatility.
+Contour shades can range from warm browns to neutral taupe-browns, often with a hint of bronze for added warmth.
+Avoid ash-toned shades, which can make skin look dull.
+Blushes in coral, apricot, warm pinks, and berry shades beautifully enhance the complexion.
+For highlight, golden or peach-toned shimmers work wonderfully to bring out a glow.

 How to Select Shades for Deep Skin Tones?